…you don’t want to be caught on the wrong side…

-“Sounds like he’s doing better,” Cristine said.
+“Sounds like he’s doing better,” Christine said.
 “Right?”

-“One minute he’s broke, then suddenly he’s flush,” Jason replied.
+“One minute he’s broke, then suddenly he’s flush?”

-“Where did he get the money?”
+“So where did he get the money?”

-“I asked him, but he wouldn’t say.
-And you know what that means.”
+“I asked him, but he wouldn’t say,” Jason answered.
+“And you know what that means,” he added ominously.

 They stood quietly against the sound of the splashing water and playing children.
-“How do you know?”
+“Are you sure?”
 Christine finally asked.

-“What else could it be,” Jason replied.
-He looked upon the fountain scene as he thought of that day and remembered how Randy didn’t give a straight answer when he asked how was doing.
+“What else could it be?”
+Jason said.
+He watched the activity around the fountain as he thought of that day, and remembered how Randy wouldn’t give a straight answer when Jason asked him how he was getting along.
 “I have been ragging on him lately about not being able to hold a steady job and never having any money.”
-The mother cradling the infant rocked her child a little more while the children played around her, then sauntered out of the fountain.
-“Maybe I pushed him to it.”
+The mother cradling the infant rocked her child a little more while the children played around her, then she sauntered out of the fountain.
+“Maybe I pushed him to it,” he added remorsefully.

 “You can’t blame yourself,” Christine insisted.
 “It was his decision.”

 “He probably felt like he didn’t have a choice.”